ccjameslai/100-Days-Of-RL-Code/README.md

   - **Rewards**: R(s), R(s,a), R(s,a,s')
   - **Policy**: π

-  ### MDP and RL
+- ## MDP and RL | Day 2

-  A reinforcement learning task composed of states, actions, rewards that follows Markov property would be considered a MDP.
+  A reinforcement learning (RL) task composed of states, actions, rewards that follows Markov property would be considered a MDP.

+  The goal of RL is to find an optimal policy with a given MDP.
+Policy is a mapping function, which is from state to action and is a probability that an action is selected in a state.